alexfrostdesu/ImageCopy/README.md

 I am using VeraCrypt to encrypt my backup drive

-This script would only work on Windows as right now
+This script would only work on Windows as of right now